Mahdijamebozorg/Advanced_Chess/README.md

 </div>

 ## Game features:
-- Save and load game
+- Save game
+- View, load and delete saved games
 - Auto save the game on crash or unprincipled closing
 - Highlight cells the piece can go or hit
 - Undo